L1CH/trusty64-mean/README.md

     yes n | bower install
     ```

-2.  **The shell script below required to be run once when:**
+2.  **The shell script below required to be run once if *you are using Windows* AND :**
-    a. you create/init mean.io project
+    a. you create/init mean.io project into *Vagrant Synced Folders*
     OR
-    b. you cloned any mean project
+    b. you cloned any mean project into *Vagrant Synced Folders*
     <br/>

     *You must run the following shell in the project folder (where you run npm install):*